No one knows as much as everyone.

 At BNIM we have a saying: “no one knows as much as everyone.”
 At our core, we are ONE BNIM, united by our common values and our belief that individual ideas are improved upon by our designers and collaborators to form a continual and collective cycle of innovation.

 As BNIM’s Director of Design, Steve McDowell is an innovator, and his workplace is a laboratory for exploring ideas related to site, environment and technical investigation.
 He believes in a lively exchange of thoughts to stimulate exploration and sustain innovation.
 Steve maintains that good design is about people–their health, productivity and lifting the human spirit through design.
-His work is setting new standards in high performance design with projects such as The Omega Center for Sustainable Living in Rhinebeck, NY; Qualcomm Building AY in San Diego, CA; and the Henry W. Bloch Executive Hall for Entrepreneurship and Innovation.
-Under his leadership, BNIM recieved the American Institute of Architects Firm Award in 2011.
+His work is setting new standards in high performance design with projects such as The Omega Center for Sustainable Living in Rhinebeck, NY; the Pacific Center Campus Development in San Diego, CA; and the Henry W. Bloch Executive Hall for Entrepreneurship and Innovation.
+Under his leadership, BNIM received the American Institute of Architects Firm Award in 2011.

 As Director of Practice for BNIM, Casey has furthered thought leadership within BNIM and the industry.
 A leader in his firm—and local and professional communities—his efforts have influenced the creation of new methodologies and industry tools that deliver solutions to address the challenges of the modern practice.
 Casey’s leadership has been widely celebrated and has led to many awards, including a Green Building Leadership Award presented at USGBC’s GreenBuild Conference.